Tuesday, December 3, 2024

 The main thesis of Graeber and Wengrow is that the modern nation-state was not an inevitable product of the development of civilization.
 Furthermore, the last 500 years when this form of organization became dominant is a small blip on the overall history of humanity.

 The mainstream progression of the history of human civilization accepted by the Western historians is strangely similar to the concept proposed by Friedrich Engels, the main collaborator of Karl Marx, and enshrined in bronze by Stalin (actually, by his court historians).
 With world popularity of Yuval Harari, it is unassailable.
 Namely, once their were hunter-gatherer (forager, in more modern terminology) societies build on a more or less uniform template.
 At some point, some of them progressed to chiefdoms, started agriculture and cities.
-Agricultural society beget hierarchies in the form of the rulers and the ruled and widespread enslavement.
+Agricultural society begot hierarchies in the form of the rulers and the ruled and widespread enslavement.
 First civilizations were built by the slave labor.
 There were two main forms of the developed statehood--slave-owning Empires of the West--Hellenistic and Roman--and the "oriental despotism" based on the uniform conscription of the labor force by the state.

 After the fall of the Roman Empire, the Germanic states formed in its wake, reworked its slave owning system into something called "feudalism".
 At the sunset of the Middle Ages, the national monarchies began to form, which started to transform into nation states and so it went till the "End of History" declared by Fukuyama after the Cold War.